Main illustration: Kyle Benson

 That sense of complementarity is also evident in the best engineering teams – we rely on each other for the skills we may not have so we can form a truly functional team.
 It is that balance that helps us achieve more as a team than we could accomplish as individuals.

 Collective action will bring greater rewards

 That unique sense of collective achievement is what is so rewarding about being on a highly functioning team.
 Because not only can you achieve more as part of a team, there are some things you can only achieve as part of a team.
 Front CEO Mathilde Collin has echoed this in her own reflection on building the Front team.

-easy to underappreciate just how special team spirit
+It’s often easy to underappreciate just how special team spiritcan be

 Central to all amazing teams is collaboration, trust and passion.
 This means a team will be able to grow together in the knowledge that everyone is trying their best, trying to help one another and putting their passion into everything the team is trying to achieve.

 There’s no better time to see this team spirit than when a deadline is looming and the team pulls together, having frank and open conversations on struggles and potential strategies on next steps.
 This contributes to great decision making, team alignment and collaboration.
 The learning and support never ends, instead it adapts as the team grows and matures.

 When we discuss team spirit, it’s often easy to underappreciate just how special it can be.
 Whether it’s on the pitch or in the office, being a part of a team gives you the feeling that you are contributing to something greater than the sum of its parts, that you are realizing your potential in ways that you couldn’t do alone.
 In sport and in work, achieving your goals may be the result, but it’s the journey that builds up to those goals that brings the ultimate satisfaction.